pooblic/pooplace/README.md

 		proxy_pass http://127.0.0.1:PORT/;
 	}

 The bot goes column by column (due to an early bug we never bothered to fully fix, we originally meant to go row by row) in the designated areas, checking if the provided input matches the board.
 If it doesn't, it looks for an account within its pool and, if there is one without cooldown, it tries to place a pixel with it.
 If all are on cooldown, it should sleep for the necessary time.
-The bot will also automatically refresh the tokens, so they "presumable" never expire, and weed out accounts with a cooldown higher than 1 month (those that Reddit disabled, it can happen).
+The bot will also automatically refresh the tokens, so they "presumably" never expire, and weed out accounts with a cooldown higher than 1 month (those that Reddit disabled, it can happen).

 Implementing proxies, if anyone is up to the task, should speed it up considerably: Reddit seems to "ignore" some requests when it gets too many from the same IP within a single second.
 Despite this flaw, however, the bot is more than functional, if used correctly.
 It successfully defended the 9b9t logo and others and moved a pixel art in a reasonable time.
 We never really attacked with it, so I cannot vouch for its functionality in that sense.
 Only thing close to that was when, to test multiple picture support, we tried to draw a penis on 2b2t (yes, that was us).
 It probably would've lost against another bot, but the 2b2t community seemed to have a hard time beating it back.
 So, yeah, it is probably suitable for some smaller scale attacks.